A locrian 6 chords

 A locrian 6 scale — ukulele chords and intervals

-The A locrian 6 scale is a rare and dissonant mode that adds a major sixth sparkle to a dark Locrian base.
-On ukulele, its notes are A, Bb, C, D, Eb, F#, G. It provides a unique modal variation for experimental compositions and is used to create a sense of distorted major tonality.
-The diatonic chords of A locrian 6 are A diminished, Bb augmented, C minor, D major, Eb major, F# diminished, G minor.
+The harmonized A locrian 6 scale generates a rare chord family that adds a bright sixth to an otherwise dark Locrian foundation.
+The chords from A locrian 6 are A diminished, Bb augmented, C minor, D major, Eb major, F# diminished, G minor.
+The major sixth creates unexpected moments of light within the darkness, useful for experimental compositions that explore the boundary between consonance and dissonance.
 Commonly used in Experimental, Jazz, Avant-Garde.
 Notable players include Allan Holdsworth, Steve Coleman.
-Use over diminished and half-diminished chords in experimental contexts.
-A modal exploration tool rather than a standard jazz choice.

 The A locrian 6 scale has the following degrees: 1 ♭2 ♭3 4 ♭5 6 ♭7.